 It ended up sounding something like this: “Um.. hi… Could I get.. a… nonfat caramel macchiato?
 Um, iced, I mean.
 And half-caf?
 Please.”

 What a mess!
 I have great respect for those baristas because they actually got it right.
-They didn’t even look at me like I was crazy when I rolled up to the window for my overly complicated drink.
+They didn’t even look at me like I was nuts when I rolled up to the window for my overly complicated drink.